When is the 2024 STARS Summer Camp?

 What kind of activities will take place?

-Academic field trips around the University of Nevada, Reno campus may include visits to the seismology lab, mineral museum, Planetarium, and the anatomy lab.
-Some off-campus activities, like the Discovery Museum, may also be scheduled.
+Academic field trips around the University of Nevada, Reno campus vary each year and may include visits to the seismology lab, mineral museum, Planetarium, and the anatomy lab.
 Social activities will include arts and crafts, game night, movie night, and more!